Annual Recurring Revenue (ARR): The SaaS Guide

 This gives you a clear view of the revenue you can reliably expect year after year.

-Avoid Common Calculation Mistakes
+Common ARR Calculation Mistakes to Avoid

 While the ARR formula itself is simple, there are some common pitfalls to watch out for.
 One frequent mistake is confusing ARR with cash flow.
 Remember, ARR focuses solely on recurring revenue, not all cash coming into your business.